 On December 20, 2019 Veta issued an interest free convertible promissory note (the "Note") in the amount of \$200,000 to Plethora Private Equity ("Plethora").
-The Note shall convert into 4,000,000 common shares in the capital of Veta provided that Veta completes the Offering (as defined below) by March 18, 2020.
-In the event that Veta does not close the Offering by March 18, 2020, the Note will automatically convert into 6,000,000 Veta shares.
-As the debenture is convertible into a fixed number of common shares of the Company based on only the passage of time, the entire debenture has been classified as equity.
+The Note shall convert into 400,000 common shares in the capital of Veta provided that Veta completes the Offering (as defined below) by March 18, 2020.
+In the event that Veta does not close the Offering by March 18, 2020, the Note will automatically convert into 600,000 Veta shares.
+As the debenture is convertible into a fixed number of common shares of the Company based only on the passage of time, the entire debenture was classified as equity.

-Subsequent to year end, Plethora incorporated Cuprita Minerals Inc. ("HoldCo").
-Veta granted HoldCo the option (the "Option") to acquire the Roy and Quilvo properties and Veta's interest in the Cuprita LOI (collectively, the "Exploration Properties") until June 1, 2020 ("Option Period").
-As consideration for the Option, Veta was issued 1,000,000 warrants of HoldCo (each, an "Option Warrant").
-Each Option Warrant entitles Veta to acquire one HoldCo Share at an exercise price of \$1.00 per HoldCo Share until January 7, 2022.
-The warrants were allocated a value of \$nil.
+Pursuant to the terms of the Note, Pethora incorporated Cuprita Minerals Inc. ("HoldCo") and Veta granted HoldCo the option (the "Option") to acquire the Roy and Quilvo properties and Veta's interest in the Cuprita LOI (collectively, the "Exploration Properties") until June 1, 2020.
+As consideration for the Option, Veta was issued 1,000,000 warrants of HoldCo ("Warrants").
+Each Warrant entitles Veta to acquire one HoldCo Share at an exercise price of \$1.00 per HoldCo Share until January 7, 2022.
+The Warrants were allocated a value of \$nil.